 James Monroe Teague departed this life on January 6, 2020 at Peninsula Regional Medical Center in Salisbury, Maryland.
 He was born on September 24, 1956 in Keller, Virginia to the late Norman and Mary Teague.
 James, affectionately known as “Boo,” was educated in the public schools of Accomack County graduate of Central High School.

-To send flowers in memory of James Monroe "Boo" Teague, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Monroe "Boo" Teague, please visit our Heartfelt Sympathies Store.